Mission Statement

 How membership fees are used

-* To pay for the small yearly website host fee
+* To pay for the running costs of the website

 Resources